West Seattle High School Sexual Violence Resource Group

 What We Do

 We've taken action by creating informational posters and engaging social media content.
-We've collaborated with school administration and local organizations to ensure all staff receive comprehensive training on sexual violence prevention and trauma-informed practices.As of April 2024, we've launched a "Teal Ribbon Project" for faculty members who wish to become designated safe spaces for students seeking support through a second dose of sexual violence prevention training.
+We've collaborated with school administration and local organizations to ensure all staff receive comprehensive training on sexual violence prevention and trauma-informed practices.As of September 2024, we've launched a "Teal Ribbon Project" for faculty members who wish to become designated safe spaces for students seeking support through a second dose of sexual violence prevention training.

 Join the Effort